zeljkoobrenovic/grounded-architecture/_posts/2023-02-08-appendix-onboarding.markdown

 Pairing the new hire with an experienced architect who can provide guidance, context, and historical background helps reduce the learning curve.
 This “buddy” acts as a translator of both technical practices and organizational dynamics.

-Here’s the updated **"Create an Architecture Playbook"** section with the added point about direct access to relevant data, including a reference to *Lightweight Architecture Analytics* from the Grounded Architecture initiative:

 <br>
 ## 2. Create an Architecture Playbook